Amazon Prime Day is nearly here – we’ve found the best early deals to shop

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Amazon Prime Day 2022: Dates and best early deals on Lego, Shark, Fitbit and more
+Amazon Prime Day 2022: Best early deals on Lego, Shark, Echo dot and more

-Calling all deal hunters – we’ve got some good news for you: Amazon Prime Day 2022 is just a few days away.
-The sale officially starts on Tuesday 12 July and runs through to Wednesday 13 July.
-The online giant is dropping early Prime Day deals as we speak, and it’s also announced that next week’s discounts will include up to 60 per cent off Amazon devices, up to 70 per cent off selected electric toothbrushes and up to 50 per cent off electronics.
+Calling all deal hunters – we’ve got some good news for you: Amazon Prime Day 2022 is tomorrow.
+The sale starts on Tuesday 12 July and runs through to Wednesday 13 July.
+But, the online giant has been dropping early Prime Day deals since 21 June.

 The event started in 2015 to mark Amazon’s 20th anniversary, and has since become one of the biggest, and best, sales of the year.
-The shopping extravaganza lasts a full 48 hours and offers you the chance to save money on everything from air fryers, robot vacuums, mattresses and beauty to fitness buys, Apple products, gaming consoles and laptops.
+Lasting a full 48 hours, it offers you the chance to save money on everything from air fryers, robot vacuums, mattresses and beauty to fitness buys, Apple products, gaming consoles and laptops.

 Amazon Prime Day traditionally falls in July, but for the past two years, the retailer has veered off track.
 In 2020, it was in October, owing to the pandemic, while in 2021 it was held in June as a result of transportation concerns and the impact of the Olympics.